awsdocs/aws-codecommit-user-guide/doc_source/how-to-commit-comment.md

 ## Add and Reply to Comments on a Commit in a Repository<a name="how-to-commit-comment-add-console"></a>

-You can use the AWS CodeCommit console to add comments to the comparison of a commit and a parent, or to the comparison between two specified commits\.
-You can also reply to existing comments\.
+You can use the CodeCommit console to add comments to the comparison of a commit and a parent, or to the comparison between two specified commits\.
+You can also reply to comments\.

-### Add and Reply to Comments on a Commit<a name="how-to-commit-comment-add-cpage"></a>
+### Add and Reply to Comments on a Commit \(Console\)<a name="how-to-commit-comment-add-cpage"></a>

 You can add and reply to comments to a commit\.
 Your comments are marked as those belonging to the IAM user or role you used to sign in to the console\.

-**To add and reply to comments on a commit \(console\)**
+**To add and reply to comments on a commit**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the repository where you want to comment on commits\.